 16.1 The Association will carry out its legal duties to consider, assess and control the risks of exposure to Legionella to our tenants.
 This requirement primarily stems from the Control of Substances Hazardous to Health Regulations 1989; Section 3(2) of the Health and Safety at Work Act 1974 making provision for the legislation to apply to landlords of both business and domestic premises.

 16.2 There is a separate document outlining our approach to legionella requirements attached at Appendix 6.

+17. Damp and Mould

+Ensuring tenant and resident safety is a critical part of the work of social landlords in Scotland.
+The Scottish Housing Quality Standard was developed by the Scottish Government and requires that the homes provided by social landlords:

+Meet the Tolerable Standards;

+Be free from serious disrepair;

+Be energy efficient;

+Have modern facilities and services; and

+Be healthy, safe and secure.

+Ruchazie Housing Association has a system in place to respond to any reports of damp and mould in our properties.
+We will respond quickly and work with the tenant to take the necessary action to bring their concerns to a satisfactory conclusion, whilt meeting the standards set out above.

+We will make available in our newsletter at least once a year information on how to identify damp and mould and any actions that can be taken to resolve the issues and that includes contacting us.

+Whilst undertaking annual visits we will inspect for mould or damp in properties and take the necessary action to address and resolve the issue.

-17. PERFORMANCE MONITORING AND REPORTING
+18. PERFORMANCE MONITORING AND REPORTING